Last Updated on June 1, 2023 by Ravi Sankar Robbi

 - Loss (except loss from House Property) cannot be carried forward

-- Late filing fee will be levied u/s 234F
+- The late filing fee will be levied u/s 234F

 - Interest will be levied u/s 234A

-- Exemptions under sections 10A, 10B, are not available.
+- Exemptions under sections 10A, and 10B, are not available.

 - Part-C deductions of Chapter VI-A shall not be available.